Instituto para la Diversificación y Ahorro de la Energía

-The Institute for Diversification and Saving of Energy (IDAE) is an agency of the Ministry of Industry, Energy and Tourism through the Ministry of Energy.
-The Secretary of State for Energy, Mr. Alberto Nadal Belda, is the president of IDAE.
+The Institute for the Diversification and Saving of Energy (IDAE) is an agency of the Spanish Ministry for the Ecological Transition through the Secretariat of State for Energy.
+Sara Aagesen, Secretary of State, is the president of IDAE, and Joan Groizard the current CEO.

 Contribute to achieving the objectives of Spain in improving energy efficiency, renewable energy and other low carbon technologies is the strategic framework of its activity.

-In this sense, the IDAE conducts communication campaigns, dissemination and training, technical assistance, program development and funding of specific projects of technological innovation and replicable nature.
+In this sense, the IDAE conducts communication campaigns, dissemination and training, technical assistance, program development, and, most importantly, funding of specific technological innovation projects and replicable nature.
 Also, the Institute leads an intense international activity under various European programs and cooperation with third countries worldwide.